Police arrest man trying to drive into crowd in Antwerp

 - Posted 23 Mar 2017 21:35

-BRUSSELS: A man who tried to drive at high speed into a shopping district in the Belgian city of Antwerp on Thursday (Mar 23) was a French national living in France with knives and other weapons in his car, prosecutors said.
+"Different arms were found in the boot - bladed weapons, a riot gun (rifle) and a container of liquid that is still unidentified," the federal prosecutor's office said in a statement.

-Belgian police arrested the man after he tried to drive into a crowd at high-speed, a police chief said.
+"The suspect is Mohamed R., born on May 8, 1977, of French nationality and a resident of France," the statement said.

-The man was of north African origin and used a car with French registration plates, Antwerp police chief Serge Muyters said.
+The man was of north African origin and used a car with French registration plates, Antwerp police chief Serge Muyters said after his arrest.

-The incident came a day after an attack on the British parliament killed three people plus the attacker, as well as after the first anniversary of the Brussels attacks in which 32 people died.
+The incident came a day after an attack near the British parliament killed three people plus the attacker.

 "A vehicle with French plates has tried to drive at high speed into the Meir (shopping street).
 A man in camouflage was taken away," Muyters told a news conference.